The Classification of Clifford Gates over Qubits: Introduction

 \subsection{Proof Outline}

-We can break the proof into a few major steps.
-First, we introduce the notion of a stabilizer tableau, a binary matrix representation of the function computed by a circuit.
-We then ``guess'' all the classes in the classification and designate them by their generators.
-An examination of the tableaux of the gates in these classes reveals candidate invariants based on the elements of those tableaux.
-We then prove that these candidate invariants are indeed invariant under the rules of our model.
+We can divide the proof into a few major steps.
+First, we introduce the notion of a tableau, a binary matrix representation of a Clifford circuit.
+We then present all the classes in the classification and designate them by their generators.
+An examination of the tableaux of the gates in these classes reveals candidate invariants.
+We then prove that these candidate invariants are indeed invariant under the circuit building operations in our model.
 That is to say, if we have two gates whose tableaux satisfy the invariant, then the tableau of their composition satisfies the invariant, and so on for all the other ways to build circuits from gates---tensor products, ancillas, swapping.

-At this point, we will have shown that each class has a corresponding invariant, from which the distinctness of the classes in the lattice is immediate.
-That is, for every pair of distinct classes there is a generator of one that fails to satisfy the invariant of the other.
-Next, we will show that this correspondence is bijective; that is, for each tableau invariant there is a corresponding class whose generators generate all gates satisfying that tableau invariant.
-This will have the side effect of producing canonical forms for most of the classes in the lattice.
+At this point, we will have shown that each class has a corresponding invariant, which implies that each class in our lattice is distinct.
+That is, for any two classes, there is a generator of one that fails to satisfy the invariant of the other.
+Next, we will show that this correspondence is complete.
+The generators of a class can construct \emph{any} gate which satisfies the invariant for that class.

-The challenge remains then to show that our list of classes is exhaustive.
-Suppose we are given some gate set $G$.
-Clearly, the class generated by $G$ is contained in some class in the lattice.
-Let $\CC$ be the smallest class containing all the gates in $G$.
-The hope is that we can use gates from $G$ to give explicit circuits for the generators of $\CC$.
-For each class $\mathcal{S} \subset \CC$, there must be some gate $g \in G$ which is not in $\mathcal{S}$, otherwise $\mathcal{S}$ would be a smaller class containing $G$.
+The challenge remains to show that our list of classes is exhaustive.
+Suppose we are given some gate set $G$, and we wish to identify the class it generates.
+Clearly, the class generated by $G$ is contained in some class in the lattice, and let $\CC$ be the smallest such class.
+The hope is to show that $G$ generates all of $\CC$.
+To do this, we use the minimality of $\CC$.
+That is, for each class $\mathcal{S} \subset \CC$, there must be some gate $g \in G$ which is not in $\mathcal{S}$, otherwise $\mathcal{S}$ would be a smaller class containing $G$.
+We now wish to use $g$ to generate a simpler gate, also violating some invariant of $\mathcal{S}$.
+This is accomplished via the ``universal construction,'' which is a particular circuit built from $g$ and SWAP gates.
+Finally, we combine the simpler gates to construct the canonical generators for the class $\CC$ itself.

-The next step of the proof is to focus on some particular gate $g$, which has failed to satisfy the invariant of $S$.
-The key now is the fact that from $g$ we can extract a small generator that \emph{also} fails to satisfy the invariant of $S$.
-This is accomplished via the ``universal construction'' of the gate $g$, which is a particular circuit built from $g$ and SWAP gates from which these small generators can easily be extracted.
-Finally, we show that these generators, one for each class $\mathcal{S}$ suffice to generate the class $\CC$ itself.